 Tests or experiments not described in UFSAR

-implement IP 71111.17T, IP 71111.18, or IP 71111.21M. inspection sample selection evaluate the impact of extended power uprates on safety analysis margins.
-Some inspection take place before power increases above the previously licensed power setpoint, whereas testing of some modifications, power ascension testing, and integrated system testing not be conducted until the original licensing limit for rated power output is exceeded, and the new licensing limit for rated power output approached and even reached.
+Consider implementing IP 71111.17T, IP 71111.18, or IP 71111.21M.
+The inspection sample selection should evaluate the impact of extended power uprates on safety analysis margins.
+Some inspection may take place before power increases above the previously licensed power setpoint, whereas testing of some modifications, power ascension testing, and integrated system testing may not be conducted until the original licensing limit for rated power output is exceeded, and the new licensing limit for rated power output approached and even reached.

-significant plant modifications implemented for the power uprate.
-Risksignificant modifications may include the following:
+Risk-significant plant modifications implemented for the power uprate.
+Risk-significant modifications may include the following:

 Modifications which impact Emergency Core Cooling System (ECCS) initiation, or the ability of an ECCS system to mitigate an event.

+Modifications which impact heat exchanger performance.

-Modifications which could contribute to the initiation of an event following installation
+Modifications which could contribute to the initiation of an event following installation (e.g., higher core power densities; increased flow in primary, secondary, or their interfacing systems; and synergistic effects).

+Consider changes to balance of plant systems or components that could increase the likelihood of an initiating event (such as a loss of offsite power, a reactor trip, or a reactor trip without heat sink).

+Consider flow rates and whether the licensee is analyzing the long-term effects and adopting a means to monitor those effects in accordance with NRC SE.
+Preferably the inspector should witness an actual flow test when verifying flow rates but the review of flow test results is acceptable.

+Consider changes that impact the integrity of barriers (e.g., higher flow rates in a primary or secondary system which increases flow-accelerated corrosion on internal piping surfaces and vibration at specific support points which then results in increased likelihood of leaks).

+Consider changes which result in higher flow rates internal to the core / inside the reactor vessel, which can cause components to degrade / fail due to flow induced / acoustic vibrations.
+Licensees should be aware of industry experience regarding these issues, analyze impacts of EPU on reactor vessel components, and monitor vibrations / structural integrity of vessel components.

-Modifications which implement new equipment set points on risksignificant equipment.
+Modifications which implement new equipment set points on risk-significant equipment.
+This includes the effects on design margins, instrument inaccuracy assumptions, accident analysis assumptions, and operator responses.

 Modifications which caused unexpected problems when installed at another plant.

-implement IP 71111.17T, or IP 71111.18; and perform IP 71111.07 for heat exchangers in mitigating systems included in samples selected. on changes to systems, e.g., RHR system, ECCS systems, or secondary systems with changes that may adversely impact primary systems plant safety.
+Consider implementing IP 71111.17T, or IP 71111.18; and consider performing IP 71111.07 for heat exchangers in mitigating systems included in samples selected.
+Consider concentrating on changes to systems, e.g., RHR system, ECCS systems, or secondary systems with changes that may adversely impact primary systems plant safety.

-systems or components modified for power uprate for which surveillance testing or startup testing will be performed.
+Mitigating systems or components modified for power uprate for which surveillance testing or startup testing will be performed.

-For post-maintenance or surveillance tests conducted by licensee for mitigating systems or radiation barriers, implement IP 71111.19 or IP 71111.22. on those surveillance tests that affect core or containment cooling, higher flow rates in primary system or an ECCS, etc.
+For post-maintenance or surveillance tests conducted by licensee for mitigating systems or radiation barriers, consider implementing IP 71111.19 or IP 71111.22.
+Consider focusing on those surveillance tests that affect core or containment cooling, higher flow rates in primary system or an ECCS, etc.

-tests to be monitored and evaluated ( turbine load reject trip, runback, Main Steam Isolation Valve (MSIV) closure from full power, or Loss of Offsite Power).
+Major tests to be monitored and evaluated (e.g., turbine load reject trip, runback, Main Steam Isolation Valve (MSIV) closure from full power, or Loss of Offsite Power tests).